indranilokg/Okta-User-Migration/Just-in-time-Migration/Generic-Sample-NodeJS/README.md

 # Sample Just-In-Time Migration - Local Store

+This sample application is based on the steps defined in the [Okta Developer Guide](https://developer.okta.com/docs/guides/password-import-hook/nodejs/overview/).

-This sample application leverages a local file based user store.
-The user name and password combination is stored in a local `users.json` file.
+It leverages a local file based user store.
+The user name and password combinations are stored in a local `users.json` file.
 The application can be easily adopted to verify aganinst a remote store instead.

 ## Installation
 ```